Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Methodology

 \subsection{Coordinator: Prompt Reparameterization}

-\cd{ Our learning objective is to minimize the loss function of a downstream task with a frozen PTM by optimizing the input space visual prompt.
+The learning goal of prompting is to minimize the loss function of a downstream task with a frozen PTM by optimizing the input space visual prompt.
 Given a frozen PTM $P(y|x)$, and prompt-augmented image $\Tilde{x}_{\bm\phi}$ corresponding to the label $y$, the training objective is formulated as:

-While VP and AR directly optimize the RGB pixels as parameters of the prompt, we reparameterize the visual prompt to a neural network $v_{\bm\phi}(\cdot)$ parameterized by $\bm\phi=\{ \phi_d, \phi_t\}\in \mathbb{R}^{p}$.
-Specifically, we design a novel module named \textbf{Coordinator} composed of a fixed encoder $f(\cdot)$, which projects an input image $x$ to a low-dimensional feature $z_{x}$, followed by a lightweight decoder $g_{\phi_d}(\cdot)$ that generates a visual prompt from the integration of instance-specific feature $z_{x}$ and a learnable task-specific \textit{prompt trigger vector} $\phi_{t}$.
+While VP and AR directly optimize the RGB pixels as learning parameters, we reparameterize the pixel space prompt to a neural network $v_{\bm\phi}(\cdot)$ parameterized by $\bm\phi=\{ \phi_d, \phi_t\}\in \mathbb{R}^{p}$.
+Specifically, we design a module named \textbf{Coordinator} composed of a fixed encoder $f(\cdot)$, which projects an input image $x$ to a low-dimensional feature $z_{x}$, followed by a lightweight decoder $g_{\phi_d}(\cdot)$ that generates a visual prompt from an integration of instance-specific feature $z_{x}$ and a learnable task-specific \textit{prompt trigger vector} $\phi_{t}$.
 Consequently, the prompt-augmented image is formulated as follows:

-where $z_{x}=f(x)$ is the feature vector of $x$ from the fixed encoder $f(\cdot)$, and $\epsilon \in [0,1]$ is a hyperparameter that controls the intensity of visual prompt.
+where $z_{x}=f(x)$ is a feature vector of $x$ from the fixed encoder $f(\cdot)$, $\epsilon \in [0,1]$ is a hyperparameter that controls the intensity of visual prompt, and $\text{clip}(\cdot)$ denotes pixel-wise clipping to bound the final image in a valid RGB scale of target model's input transformation \cite{neekhara2022cross}.
 We concatenate the prompt trigger vector $\phi_{t}$ with $z_{x}$ and then reshape them into a 3D feature map to feed into the decoder $g_{\phi_{d}}(\cdot)$ constructed by a stack of convolution layers.
-As a result, the instance-specific rich semantic representation $z_x$ and the task-specific prior $\phi_{t}$ are merged to design a valid visual prompt $v_{\bm\phi}(x)$ for a given image.
-Similar to \cite{neekhara2022cross}, the prompted image is bounded to a valid RGB scale of the target model's input domain via pixel-wise clipping operation $\text{clip}(\cdot)$. }
+As a result, a rich semantic representation $z_x$ per instance and a task-specific prior $\phi_{t}$ are merged to design a valid visual prompt $v_{\bm\phi}(x)$ for a given image (Supplementary contains full design details).